fgdcgov/sdi/docs/source/sdiframework/sdiintroduction.rst

 transforming organizations, and spurring market competition.
 Our Nation is a global leader in the creation and dissemination of place-based assets and information.

-.. envvar:: NSDIFUTURE

-    How will the NSDI shape our future?
+.. envvar:: How will the NSDI shape our future?

-    :Default: ``True``

 Our Nation’s economic, social, and environmental future depends on the sound use of resources.